 Frequently Asked Questions

 How do you know if you’re prepared for learning online?
 Does your schedule allow enough time for online learning?
 What kind of technology will be required?
-Explore the frequently asked questions below to determine if online learning is right for you.
+Explore the frequently asked questions to determine if online learning is right for you.

 How does online learning work at Boise State?

 The format of online classes at Boise State is very similar to traditional classes with regard to schedule and workload.
-Instead of physically going to a classroom each week, you access course content online through Boise State’s secure course management system, Blackboard.
+Instead of physically going to a classroom each week, you access course content online through Boise State’s secure learning management system.
 Courses are structured into weekly modules, and each week you’ll access a new module of learning content.
 Within a weekly module, you’ll find a variety of learning activities including readings, instructor videos, and discussions.
 Typically within a week, you will also have assignments to complete with set deadlines and due dates.

 How much time is required for an online class?